minormous/framework/docs/structure.md

 # Structure

-[equip/structure](https://github.com/equip/structure) is an optional library for using [immutable][wiki-immutable] data structures.
-It can be used with Equip or as a stand alone dependency.
+[minormous/structure](https://github.com/minormous/structure) is an optional library for using [immutable][wiki-immutable] data structures.
+It can be used with Minormous or as a stand alone dependency.

 **`Dictionary`** is an implementation of a [associative array][wiki-dict] that